mjlueder/wordle/ReadMe.md

 ### Icebox Items 🧊
 - [ ] Light/Dark Mode
+- [ ] Create an instruction page for players new to Wordle
 - [ ] Automatically generate an answer if a user starts typing before choosing a difficulty level